'There's so much more to a book than just the reading.' Maurice Sendak

 Reading at school

-Reading is a big part of what we do in school on a daily basis – reading is incorporated into everything we do.
+Reading is an extensive part of what we do in school on a daily basis and all staff have very high expectations of what the children can achieve.
+Being immersed in reading enables pupils to practise their reading skills exceptionally well which in turn leads them to become successful 'all round' learners.
 Sometimes we read individually, in pairs and sometimes in groups.
 Reading is done as a whole class – our children love to read and they especially love being read to!
 Reading ambassadors from Year 6 go and read with the children in Nursery – a treat to watch!
 We read in lessons, in assemblies and at every other given opportunity.
+Staff constantly check that children are learning to read successfully and any pupil who may begin to fall behind is helped to catch up quickly and to keep up.
+We work hard to ensure that individual reading books are well matched to a pupil's needs.

 What else do we do?